LordOfTheTrees/TreePage/_posts/2025-10-18-quantifying_QB_success_Pt_1.md

 - Sets the stage for detailed coefficient and confusion matrix analysis, temporal bias examination, and predictive dashboard development in Articles 2 & 3

 **Key Findings:**
-- Era-adjustment methodology improves model accuracy by eliminating statistical inflation bias
+- Era-adjustment methodology eliminates statistical inflation bias (total offensive yards +6.84%, passing TDs +17% from 2000-2024)
-- Ridge regression analysis¹ reveals team-dependent metrics (wins, points) predict contract renewal more strongly than individual efficiency metrics, with team win percentage showing the highest coefficient
+- Ridge regression analysis¹ reveals team-dependent metrics (wins, points) predict contract renewal more strongly than individual efficiency metrics, with team win percentage showing the highest coefficient (β = 0.084)
+- Rushing success rate emerges as the strongest quarterback-specific predictor (β = 0.079), outperforming all traditional passing efficiency metrics and suggesting a paradigm shift toward dual-threat evaluation
+- Total yards (volume) and ANY/A (efficiency) selected as primary metrics for trajectory modeling in subsequent articles, balancing predictive power with cross-era applicability

 ## Dataset and Methodology